hexagontk/hexagon/hexagon_site/pages/gradle.md

 * javaScriptDirectory: JavaScript directory inside the `web` directory.
 By default it is: "js".

-## Service
+## Application

 Gradle's script for a service or application.
 It adds two extra tasks:

-* buildInfo: add configuration file (`service.properties`) with build variables to the package.
+* buildInfo: add configuration file (`application.properties`) with build variables to the package.
 * serve: Run the service in another thread.
-This allow the possibility to 'watch' source changes.
+This allows the possibility to 'watch' source changes.
   To run the services and watch for changes you need to execute this task with the	`--continuous` (`-t`) Gradle flag.
 Ie: `gw -t serve`.

-To use it apply `$gradleScripts/service.gradle` to your `build.gradle`.
+To use it apply `$gradleScripts/application.gradle` to your `build.gradle`.

 To set up this script's parameters, check the [build variables section].
 This helper settings are: